jwallet/spy-spotify/_faq/MAXIMIZE_QUALITY_SPOTIFY_SETTINGS.md

 - Use a different computer/laptop if it has a better sound card.
 - Install Virtual Audio Cable that comes with Spytify and connect both apps with it.

-When encoding, `.mp3` has a limitation of 2 channels (stereo) and a sample rate of 44,000 Hz, compare to `.wav` that has less limations.
+When encoding, `.mp3` has a limitation of 2 channels (stereo) and a sample rate of 44,000 Hz, compare to `.wav` that has less limitations.

 You can increase the bitrate in Spytify settings, but if you have _Spotify Free_ it normally delivers music to `160kbps` and `320kbps` on Premium.